bethpcassidy/ramen_api/README.md

 `rails s`

-Once the server is running, you can request data useing this link.
+Once the server is running, you can request data useing this link in your browser or request file.

 `localhost:3000/zips/search/(#zipcode)`